eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 - `.theia-horizontal-tabBar-hover-title` (for the title)
 - `.theia-horizontal-tabBar-hover-caption` (for the caption).

-If, for example, the preview should be a fixed size.
-This can bew achieved by adding a `width` to the `.theia-horizontal-tabBar-hover-div` and a `max-width` to the other two rules.
+If, for example, the preview should have a fixed size, this can be achieved by specifying a `width` for the `.theia-horizontal-tabBar-hover-div` and a `max-width` to the other two rules.
 To also ensure the text is not going over the boxes boundaries, the property `word-wrap: break-word` can be added to the latter two rules.

 ```css